-Hampton Inn & Suites Miami Brickell Downtown was actually the first LEED certified hotel in Miami.
-Located in the heart of Brickell with popular Batch Gastropub at ground level, the hotel offers sweeping views of Miami’s skyline while keeping prices and its carbon footprint down.
+Hampton Inn & Suites Miami Brickell/Downtown holds the distinction of being the first LEED certified hotel in Miami.
+Located in the heart of Brickell with popular Batch Gastropub at ground level, the hotel offers sweeping views of Miami’s skyline while keeping prices and its carbon footprint low.

 With so many hotel options to choose from, being green has never been easier.
 For more information on LEED certified hotel projects, visit http://www.usgbc.org and for Florida Green Lodging information, visit http://www.dep.state.fl.us/greenlodging/about.htm.

 Stay in Touch: Sign up for the Miami Insider enews to receive news, events and special offers.

 Share the Love: We'd love to see your photos!
 Share them with us on Facebook, Twitter or Instagram and don’t forget to use the hashtag: #FoundInMiami.